AreiaAard/Areia_Align_Lock/README.md

 ## Main Plugin Commands
-aal config auto [on|off]: Set/toggle whether the plugin automatically tries to lock your alignment when your cskill drops or fails to cast.
+aal config auto [on|off]: Set/toggle whether the plugin automatically tries to lock your alignment when your cskill drops or fails to cast. align [good|neutral|evil]: Set/cycle through the alignment into which you want to be locked.
+If this does not match your current align, the plugin will not auto-lock.